Shia Islam in the Americas: In Canada

 The population of Shiite (Shia) Muslims in Canada is approximately 300,000 people (who are including Twelvers/Ismailis), out of about 850,000 Muslims who are in the country.
 The majority of the mentioned—Shia—Muslims are Iranians, Pakistanis, Iraqis, Syrians, Lebanese, Indians, Afghans, Azeris; and are also from Tanzania, Kenya and Uganda.

 There are more than 360 mosques and Islamic centers in Canada, 80 of which are owned by Shiite Muslims.

-In Venezuela

-At the moment, Venezuela possesses 15 Islamic civic associations which are located in ten states.
-Arab immigrants, Venezuelans, and Creoles form Islam as a known tradition.
-The closest estimate of when Islam came to the country is “centuries ago.”
-The number of Muslim people in Venezuela estimates from 800,000 to approximately one million people.